dharmstm/article/Readme.md

 9. Stay ethical and responsible.
 10. Never stop learning.

-Remember:

-> You do not need to discover a critical vulnerability to make an impact.

 Many meaningful contributions come from identifying and responsibly reporting low- and medium-severity issues that others overlook.